cypress-io/cypress/docs/source/faq/questions/general-questions.md

 ## {% fa fa-angle-right %} Will Cypress work in my CI provider?

-Cypress works in any CI provider.
+Cypress works in any {% url "CI provider" continuous-integration %}.

 ## {% fa fa-angle-right %} Does Cypress require me to change any of my existing code?